Mapping Activation Space: Peeking Inside the Model

 But it has no concept of “helpful” or “safe” or “that’s actually a good answer.”
 It’s just mimicking patterns.
 To get from raw prediction engine to something that feels like a useful assistant, we need another layer.

-This is where Reinforcement Learning from Human Feedback (RLHF) comes in.
-It’s a multi-stage process.
+This is where Reinforcement Learning from Human Feedback (RLHF) comes in. which is essentially a feedback loop that turns a raw prediction engine into something with opinions

 First, there’s supervised fine-tuning (SFT).